Versatile cutting & digitizing system

 Take all the benefits of the 300 System, add the ability to cut thicker materials, and you’ve got a powerful and flexible cutting solution in the 350HF.

-Like its counterpart, the Ioline 300 System, the 350HF cuts intricate shapes and patterns out of materials as thin as heat-transfer and vinyl, plus has the extra force necessary to cut chenille, scrim felt, leather, soft PVC and other dense materials.
+Like its counterpart, the Ioline 300 System, the 350HF cuts intricate shapes and patterns out of materials as thin as heat-transfer and vinyl, plus has the extra force necessary for cutting felt letters, chenille, leather, soft PVC and other dense materials.

 The 350HF is an ideal fabric applique cutter for manufacturing purse handles, shoe straps and insoles, chenille letters for varsity jackets, embellishments for products such as golf bags and pet carriers, and for producing industrial products cut from sheet plastic, fiberglass window screen and similarly dense materials.